-Hawaii has been preparing for missile attack, now its credibility is under fire
+Hawaii has been preparing for a missile attack, but now its credibility is under fire

 Hawaii's emergency management agency keeps its eyes on the many potential disasters other than North Korea -- such as hurricanes, tsunamis, earthquake activity in the region, volcanic activity or flooding.

-Vern Miyagi, the agency's administrator acknowledged on Sunday that damage had been done to the agency.
+Vern Miyagi, the agency's administrator, acknowledged on Sunday that damage had been done to the agency.

 "I have to re-establish credibility because we lost quite a bit yesterday," he told CNN affiliate KHON.